 How do I handle naps?
 (I’m about to tell you!)

 Even if you plan to keep a perfect sleep schedule on vacation, sleep on your actual travel day might be a little bit of a mess.
-Here are my suggestions for making the day as smooth as possible.
+The goal isn’t perfection — it’s surviving the day while keeping your child as rested and happy as possible.
+Here’s how.

 1) Don’t stress about keeping your normal nap schedule

-If you’re driving: If you’re driving and can leave over nap time, it can be helpful to knock out a stretch of road while your child is asleep.
-Don’t forget to bring along a portable sound machine and your child’s lovey if they use one.
+If you’re driving: If you can leave during a typical nap time, knock out a stretch of road while your child sleeps.
+Bring a portable sound machine and their lovey if they use one for familiar cues.

 If you’re flying: When picking flights, my preference is always to leave home + arrive at my destination early.
 That way, bedtime is least likely to be interrupted.
-If you have a baby on multiple naps, you may even be able to have a late-afternoon nap after you land.
-If you have the ability to be picky with the timing, always opt to travel in the morning vs. afternoon and evening.
-(That and always try to fly direct!)
+For babies on multiple naps, a late-afternoon nap after arrival can also help bridge the gap.
+And if you have the ability to fly direct — do it!

 2) Keep feeds on track